Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Vegan protein pancakes are super easy to make, are light, fluffy and require just a few simple ingredients.
-It’s easy to customize, ready in less than 30 minutes, and can be made gluten free as well.
-It’s the perfect breakfast for the whole family, and is great for meal prep too!
+Easy vegan protein pancakes are light, and fluffy, and use just a few simple ingredients.
+This recipe is ready in less than 30 minutes, customizable, and simple to make gluten-free.
+A delicious breakfast for the whole family and great for meal prep!

-This vegan pancake recipe is a good choice for a delicious breakfast.
-They are made with almond milk, baking powder, unflavored protein powder, and maple syrup.
-They have enough protein to keep you full all the way until lunch!
+Fluffy protein pancakes without eggs are a satisfying and protein-rich choice for a delicious breakfast.
+Made with almond milk, baking powder, unflavored protein powder, and maple syrup, this recipe is easy and family-friendly.
+Vegan protein powder pancakes have enough protein to keep you full all the way until lunch!

-Top them with fresh berries, chopped nuts, coconut yogurt, and maple syrup or try one of our fluffy vegan pancakes variations below!
+Feel free to top these plant based protein pancakes with fresh berries, chopped nuts, coconut yogurt, or maple syrup or try one of the variations below including gluten-free protein pancakes!

 Latest Recipe Video!